ioanniskousis/xe-challenge/README.md

 The puspose of this code is to asign a value to the *area* field and a value to the *placeid* field which is hidden and should contain an id referencing to the selected area.

 The *oninput* and *onchange* events of the *area* field are implemented.
-As the user is typing the *oniput* event is triggered and it's function runs asynchronusly
+As the user is typing the *oninput* event is triggered and it's function runs asynchronously
 - First the content of the *realestate_placeId* is wipped out
 - Then, two validations are perform.
 The first requires the input to be longer or equal than 3 characters and the second checks the input if it equals to a listed option so it does no other work.
 - Finally, a call to the given API is performed.
 It is assigned an option 'no-cors' in order to overcome the restriction of Cross-Origin Resource Sharing (CORS).
 Any error returned from API call is outputed to a red-colored paragraph at the bottom of the form.
 The response of the API is passed to the function *parseResponse* which populates a datalist connected to the *area* field.
 Each option of the list is assigned an id attribute equal to the *placeId* field of the returned json structure.
 From this datalist, the user can select an option to insert into the *area* field.